Master's Degree Programme

 Career opportunities for graduates in MSc IEC include the following possibilities:

 PROFILE OF COMPETENCIES

 The research-based MSc study programme in Economics and Business Administration builds on the competencies and insights acquired in the BSc study programme in Economics and Business Administration.

-The study programme provides the graduate with specialist knowledge within the disciplines of the study programme that give the graduate high academic qualifications to develop solutions to issues pertaining to business administration in companies and organisations in the public and private sectors.
+The study programme provides the graduate with specialist knowledge within the disciplines of the study programme, which gives the graduate high academic qualifications to develop solutions to issues pertaining to business administration in companies and organisations in the public and private sectors.

 The study programme also qualifies the graduate for further studies, including PhD studies.

-Through the study programme, the graduate has acquired knowledge that enables the graduate to:
+Through the study programme, the graduates have acquired knowledge that enables them to:

 Read more about what a number of our alumni work with in their first job after graduation.